thepaulmacca/thepaulmacca/README.md

-# Hi 👋 thanks for visiting my profile
+# Hi 👋 thanks for visiting my profile!

+- 💼 I'm a DevOps Consultant at [Ensono Digital](https://www.ensonodigital.com/)
 - 🌱 Currently learning Go, Kubernetes, Linux and Terraform
 - 📫 How to reach me: You can connect with me on [LinkedIn](https://www.linkedin.com/in/thepaulmacca/), or send me an [Email](mailto:pm@thepaulmacca.com)